nopnop2002/esp-idf-sx126x/README.md

 - RF-Switching
 In general, use DIO2 to switch the RF-Switch.
 However, some tranceiver use an external gpio to switch the RF-Switch.
+Ra-01S / Ra-01SH use the SC70-6 integrated load switch to switch RF.
-Ra-01S / Ra-01SH use DIO2 to switch the RF-Switch.
+Ra-01S / Ra-01SH use DIO2 to control this.
+DIO2 = 1, CTRL = 0, RFC to RF1  Tx Mode.
+DIO2 = 0, CTRL = 1, RFC to R21  Rx Mode.

 You need to look at the schematic to set these options properly, but it's very esoteric.
 The default settings for this library are for Ra-01S / Ra-01SH.